rontarrant/gtkDcoding/docs/_posts/2019-01-11-0000-introduction-to-gtkDcoding.md

 # 0000: Introduction to GtkDcoding

-*Where All This is Coming From…*
+*Where All This is Coming From...*

-Ever since the heyday of 8-bit computers and *Microsoft BASIC* — which was available on almost every one of them — programmers  have been pursuing the goal of cross-platform development… write once, compile for m/any.
+Ever since the heyday of 8-bit computers and *Microsoft BASIC* — which was available on almost every one of them — programmers  have been pursuing the goal of cross-platform development... write once, compile for m/any.
 These days, there’s *Java* and *Electron* if you’re so inclined, but I prefer something that compiles to a native executable using a single programming language.
 When I found *D*, I realized I might just have found what I was looking for.

 *GtkD* is a wrapper for *GTK+*, a GUI toolkit originally from the world of Linux, an almost-POSIX-compliant OS, but now available across a number of operating systems.
 That pretty much makes it perfect for my intentions.
 By learning how to use a single language compiler (*dmd2*) I can build and run applications on *Windows*, *Linux*, *Mac*, and *FreeBSD*.
 With *GTK+* thrown in, we’re looking at a single-code-base solution to cross-platform development.